lanetix/express-deep-link/README.md

 #### login.remote - Object

-Instructs the middleware that the login endpoint is deployed to a remote (https://login.contoso.com) host/website as opposed to the target website (https://contoso.com/login).
+Instructs the middleware that the login endpoint is deployed to a remote (i.e. https://login.contoso.com) host/website as opposed to the target website (i.e. https://contoso.com/login).

 ##### login.remote.url - String